January Top 10 Beaches

 A headland with two bays of pebbles and flint.
 The large bay is Thomwick Bay and the small one, Little Thornwick Bay.
 You can walk between them at low tide and a natural amphitheatre exists with many rock pools.

 The headland around here is full of caves, the 3 largest:

 - Smugglers Cave, the largest on the east coast of England,

 - Church Cave

 Scuba diving is popular in and around Thornwick Bay as maritime records show 100’s of wrecks within the bay area.
 Can be some strong currents.

-Moggs Eye beach also known as Huttoft beach is a quiet sandy beach backed by sand dunes.
+Moggs Eye beach along with its neighbour Huttoft beach is a quiet sandy beach backed by sand dunes.

 Unspoilt countryside leading to this shelving sandy beach over dunes.
 Wildlife thrives on the natural Lincolnshire coastline and is a haven for birdwatchers, nature lovers and conservationists.

 A popular beach with dog walkers as never too busy and you can walk for miles in either direction.